 Eat: Depending on which tour company you use you might end up in North Gower Street which stands in for Baker Street during the filming of Sherlock.
 Otherwise you can easily get the tube to Euston Square and it’s just around the corner.
 Next door to the door they use for filming (which you might like to have a selfie outside of, since you can’t do it quite the same way at the actual 221B Baker Street) is the real-life Speedy’s Cafe, a perfect spot for lunch!

 Do: Afterwards, head to the real Baker Street to visit the Sherlock Holmes Museum which is fascinating.
 It also features a really awesome gift shop so make sure you check it out and try not to buy everything (which is hard).
 I’ve written more about visiting the Sherlock Holmes museum here.
 Don’t miss the cool Sherlock Holmes murals and statue at the Baker Street station either.
-Afterwards, you can head to Madame Tussauds (which is within walking distance) for their special Sherlock Holmes experience.
-You can also have selfies with both their Robert Downey Jr. and Benedict Cumberbatch waxwork figures!
+Afterwards, you can head to Madame Tussauds (which is within walking distance) to get selfies with both their Robert Downey Jr. and Benedict Cumberbatch waxwork figures!

 Drink: If you’d like a nightcap after dinner then you might like to try Doctor Klugers, a ‘secret’ bar behind the Canary Wharf Breakfast Club.
 The decor reminds me of Sherlock’s loungeroom crossed with the inside of the Tardis, so it’s perfect for lovers of these two franchises!
 If you don’t feel like going to Canary Wharf then Callooh Callay also features a bar-within-a-bar as well as decor (and a name) that I think the Doctor would love.
 Or if you’d rather still feel a little like Sherlock Holmes investigating cases then Gordon’s Wine Bar is suitably atmospheric; with a sloped ceiling and the sound of trains shaking the walls occasionally, parts of it even look and feel a bit like a dungeon!